Numerical methods for stochastic differential equations based on Gaussian mixture: Introduction

 \section{Introduction}

 Stochastic differential equations (SDEs) \cite{oksendal03} have been used to model a wide range of phenomena, such as stock prices of financial derivatives \cite{bs73,lambertonlaperyre2007}, and physical systems in contact with heat bath \cite{van1992,coffey2012,liliulu2017}.
-The random noise often represents interactions that are not included in the model but affect the dynamics.
-For example, if we consider the dynamics of all interacting particles in a closed system, then the whole system evolves under a Hamiltonian in a deterministic way, but if we consider the evolution of a subsystem, while regarding the surrounding particles as a heat bath, then the evolution of the subsystem obeys a certain SDE.
-Moreover, SDEs have recently been used for analyzing stochastic gradient descent (SGD) in machine learning \cite{lte17,llql17,feng2017}.
+SDEs have recently also been used for analyzing stochastic gradient descent (SGD) in machine learning \cite{lte17,llql17,feng2017}.
+The SDEs are dynamical systems with noise \cite{oksendal03,weinan2019applied} that often represent interactions that are not included in the model but affect the dynamics.
+For example, in the Langevin equations \cite{coffey2012,pavliotis2014stochastic}, one considers the evolution of a subsystem, while the rest of the system, consisting of potentially large degrees of freedom, is regarded as a heat bath.
+The interaction between the heat bath and the subsystem is modelled by noise and dissipation terms.